Henrietta of England: Life and marriage in France

 Henrietta has often been praised as a cultured princess, and her correspondence with Moliere, Racine, La Fontaine, Bussy-Rabutin and others is notable.
 She was also a lover of gardening and created a water garden at the Palais Royal.
-Henrietta also amassed a large and prestigious picture collection that included paintings by Van Dyke and Corregio.
-Her active personality has caused historians to think that she showed signs of Anorexia nervosa.
+Henrietta also amassed a large and prestigious picture collection that included paintings by Van Dyck and Corregio.
+Her active personality has caused historians to think that she showed signs of anorexia nervosa.

 Late in 1669, Queen Henrietta Maria died after taking an excessive quantity of opiates as a painkiller.
 Henrietta was devastated, and the situation was not helped by Philippe's immediate rush to claim all her possessions before she had even been buried.

 Secret Treaty of Dover

 Henrietta was instrumental in diplomatic negotiations between her native England and adopted France.
 Her brother Charles II, to whom she had always been very close (it was he who gave her the nickname Minette), had been trying to establish a closer relationship with France since 1663, but only in 1669 did he set the wheels in motion by openly avowing that he would become a Catholic and bring England back to Catholicism.
 Henrietta was eager to visit her homeland and Louis XIV encouraged her in order for the treaty to take place.
 Philippe, annoyed with Henrietta for flirting with Guiche and his previous lovers, remained adamant that she should not be allowed to go, complaining to Charles II that she should remain at his side in France.
 Appealing to Louis XIV, she managed to arrange to travel to England, where she arrived in Dover on 26 May 1670, remaining there until 1 June, the day the treaty was signed.

 Charles abandoned England's Triple Alliance with Sweden and the Dutch Republic in favour of assisting Louis XIV in conquering the Dutch Republic, which he claimed for his wife Queen Maria Theresa as part of her unpaid dowry.
 Provided that the conquest was successfully completed, England was promised several very profitable ports along one of the major rivers that ran through the Dutch Republic.
 The treaty did not become public until 1830.
 After Henrietta's time in England, she returned to France on 18 June.